The Suicide Prevention Lifeline has some proven ways that could be useful in helping your loved ones.

 Changing What You Put In Your Body

-It also helps if you make a point of being aware of what you put in your body.
-If you are struggling to overcome your anxiety, it might be that you are not really looking after your body in this way.
-What you eat and otherwise consume is all going to affect how you feel mentally, and how capable you feel in dealing with anxiety or other similar issues.
-So make sure that you avoid products known to worsen anxiety, such as caffeine.
-At the same time, consider using a tincture from caduceusscience.com or something similar to help out with anxiety in that way.
-It all helps.
+Be aware of what you put in your body.
+If you are struggling to overcome your anxiety, it might time to look at your nutrition.
+Believe it or not, nutrition has a lot to do with our mental health.
+What you eat and otherwise consume is all going to affect how you feel, and how capable you feel in dealing with anxiety, or decisions in general.
+So make sure you avoid, or minimize your intake of foods known to worsen anxiety, such as caffeine and fried foods.

 If you sometimes suffer from anxiety attacks or panic attacks, you are going to need to have some methods in place for how to deal with those when they arise.
-There are many known methods, and one of the best is to try and stay grounded by calling out five things that you can see, five things that you can touch, and five things that you can hear.
+The breathing exercise we mentioned earlier is one of them.
+Another simple and effective method is to try and stay grounded by calling out five things that you can see, five things that you can touch, and five things that you can hear.
 Whether or not you can really hear five things is not important - the act of looking out for those stimuli keeps you grounded and stops you going over the edge.
-See verywellmind.com for help on this.
+Additional information can be found at verywellmind.com.

 Sleep & Exercise